RodManzella/PortScan/README.md

-## A Simple TCP/UDP port scanner script using Powershell
+## A Simple TCP port scanner script using Powershell

 ## Usage: